 4. Keeping the Word

 When a customer is promised that issue will be resolved in a particular time frame, then it must be done so.
 If your field service operations are paper-based or manual, chances of breaking a promise or not keeping the word increase due to manual errors.
 It could happen with your most dedicated field service technicians as well.

 Broken promises hurt.
-No matter whether we are a kid or adult, or in personal lives or business.
+No matter whether we are a kid or adults, or in our personal lives or business.

 5. Inability to Identify Loyal Customers and Reward Them

 According to the Bond Brand Loyalty report, 73% of customers are likely to recommend companies with strong loyalty programs.
 A good loyalty program tempts customers to stay with the company.

 As a field service technician is a bridge between the company and the customers, they are in a better position to identify loyal customers.
 Companies can create a robust loyalty program such as birthday coupons, double points, or gifts to improve customer happiness.

 The challenge is to identify loyal customers.
 Empower your field technicians to identify a loyal customer right at the location and provide them with freebies.

 Social media monitoring is the most convenient way to check the mood of your customers.
 When monitoring, consider these important questions:

 - Is there a problem that can be solved?